asadprodhan/A-beginner-s-guide-to-Bioinformatics/README.md

 **Step 1: Collect the sequences of the *AtNRT1.1* gene and rice genome from the NCBI database.**

-*AtNRT1.1* gene sequence in fasta format can be collected as follows:
+*AtNRT1.1* gene sequence in fasta format can be collected as follows (Fig. 2):

 <p align="center">